anirudhprmar/word-grind/README.md

 ## Core functionalities

-- [X]- typography change for the app very important make the the landing page clean

 - [ ]- send email when purchase (polar is sending the mail on purchase) and also benefit to share?

 - [ ]- Check safety and security -.5hr (server vs client component check with ai , don't query the db on client components, i've done that which i need to fix like getting list of words on client componenet, do all these on server side, rate limitter, also html semetics)